Toggle: English / Spanish

-If the test is used as a drug screen, it must be done during a certain time period after the drug has been taken or while forms of the drug can still be detected in the body.
+If the test is used as a drug screen, it must be done within a certain amount of time after the drug was taken, or while forms of the drug can still be detected in the body.
 Examples are below:

 - Alcohol: 3 to 10 hours